-Pumpkin Gnocchi with Creamy Mushrooms for SRC and #squashlove
+Pumpkin (or Sweet Potato) Gnocchi with Creamy Mushrooms

 Then I made a lasagna from scratch, pasta and all.
 The guy I was dating at the time lived in a predominantly Italian neighborhood.
 He insisted we share the lasagna with some of his friends because it was that good.
 The general consensus was along the lines of;

-“Woah, this is betta than my Mutha’s- you didn’t really make this, did you?”
+“Whoa, this is betta than my Mutha’s.
+You didn’t really make this, did you?”

 What the hell?

-I’m not bragging, I’m extremely perplexed by this.
-Don’t get me wrong, I do thoroughly enjoy this ‘gift’.
-However, I don’t make pasta from scratch as often as I should – and probably won’t still.
+I’m not bragging; I’m extremely perplexed by this.
+Don’t get me wrong, I do thoroughly enjoy this ‘gift’ if that’s what it is, but I don’t make pasta from scratch as often as I should, and probably still won’t.

-Another perplexing part is the speed in which I make it.
+Another perplexing part is the speed at which I make it.
 This is why I’m convinced I was an Italian Nonna in another life.
 It’s like second nature to me.
-I kneaded, cut, rolled, cut, and rolled on a fork, approximately 2 lbs of this pumpkin gnocchi, in about 30 minutes last night.
-It must have looked like someone was fast forwarding me when I was rolling the dough pieces on the fork.
-I felt like I was on a human hamster wheel, no end in sight, until I picked up that last 1/2-inch piece of dough -PHEW!
-This is crazy – where did it come from??
+I kneaded, cut, rolled, cut again, and rolled on a fork approximately 2 lbs of this pumpkin gnocchi in about 30 minutes last night.
+I felt like I was on a human hamster wheel, no end in sight, until I picked up the last 1/2-inch piece of dough, not quite sure how I got to it.
+I was flushed and probably in some weird parallel pasta universe where gnocchi magically forms itself into ridged dumplings.
+It couldn’t have been just me, right?.

 Well.this speed came in handy for this month’s Secret Recipe Club.
 I was assigned the blog, Everyday Mom.
 I made two recipes prior to this gnocchi.from her blog.
 The first was early in the month - Slowcooker BBQ beef.
 Coincidentally, she made this from another blog for the SRC a few months ago.
 It was gone so fast there was no way I could get a photograph of it without having my hand bit off.
 Not only that, the recipe has been passed on to several people, a forever recipe for them.

-I had already made the decision that I wanted to bake something, especially with pumpkin, for the #squashlove bloghop, so instead of doing the slowcooker beef again, I chose her pumpkin streusel muffins.
-Herein lies the problem.
-Her recipe contains molasses, and I don’t like molasses with pumpkin, as I feel it overpowers it.
-I also didn’t want to use substitutions like maple syrup, or more brown sugar.
-This led to me going to a favorite pumpkin muffin recipe of mine, and trying to mesh it with hers.
-Not to mention, I wasn’t making any old pumpkin muffins, I was making jumbo loaded pumpkin muffins stuffed with cheesecake and topped with a toffee streusel (coming soon!).
-By the time I was finished and had taken photos, I realized this was nothing like her recipe..not even close.
+I had already made the decision that I wanted to bake something, especially with pumpkin, for the #squashlove bloghop, so instead of doing the slow cooker beef again, I chose her pumpkin streusel muffins.
+Herein lies the problem; her recipe contains molasses, and I don’t like molasses with pumpkin because I think it overpowers it.
+I also didn’t want to use substitutions like maple syrup, or more brown sugar, so I slightly integrated a favorite pumpkin muffin recipe of mine; trying to mesh it with hers.
+Not to mention, I wasn’t making any old pumpkin muffins, I was making jumbo pumpkin muffins stuffed with cheesecake and topped with a toffee streusel.

 This is the best pumpkin gnocchi and sauce I’ve ever made.
-PLEASE try this, you will want to give me two big, fat kisses on each cheek, if you do!
+PLEASE try this, because if you do, you might want to give me two big, fat kisses on each cheek (I hope)!
 Oh, and try the Slowcooker BBQ beef too.
-Trust me – it will be a forever recipe for you too, and well..sometimes dumping everything in a crock pot – then coming home to a hot, flavorful meal, is just too easy to pass up.
+Trust me, it will be a forever recipe for you too, and well..sometimes dumping everything in a crock pot, then coming home to a hot, flavorful meal, is just too easy to pass up.

 Finally, don’t forget about my giveaway to honor Breast Cancer Awareness, HERE.
 It’s running until November 14tth 15th, 2011, so leave a comment to enter, and you just might win that baby pink Cusinart food processor.
 I’m even thinking of adding another so two people can win!
 Stay tuned!